 Under SEC rules, proved reserves are those quantities of oil and natural gas, which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible-from a given date forward, from known reservoirs and under existing economic conditions, operating methods and government regulations-prior to the time at which contracts providing the right to operate expire, unless evidence indicates that renewal is reasonably certain, regardless of whether deterministic or probabilistic methods are used for the estimation.
 If deterministic methods are used, the SEC has defined reasonable certainty for proved reserves as a "high degree of confidence that the quantities will be recovered."
 All of our 2012 proved reserves were estimated using a deterministic method.
 The estimation of reserves involves two distinct determinations.
-The first determination results in the estimation of the quantities of recoverable oil and gas and the second determination results in the estimation of the quantities of recoverable oil and gas reserves relies on the use of certain generally accepted analytical procedures.
+The first determination results in the estimation of the quantities of recoverable oil and gas and the second determination results in the estimation of the uncertainty associated with those estimated quantities in accordance with the definitions established under SEC rules.
+The process of estimating the quantities of recoverable oil and gas reserves relies on the use of certain generally accepted analytical procedures.
 These analytical procedures fall into three broad categories or methods: (1) performance-based methods, (2) volumetric-based methods and (3) analogy.
 These methods may be used singularly or in combination by the reserve evaluator in the process of estimating the quantities of reserves.
-The proved producing reserves attributable to producing wells were estimated by performance methods, analogy or a combination of both methods.
-Approximately 85% of the proved producing reserves attributable to producing wells were estimated by performance and analogy methods.
+The proved reserves for our properties were estimated by performance methods, analogy or a combination of both methods.
+Approximately 85% of the proved producing reserves attributable to producing wells were estimated by performance methods.
+These performance methods include, but may not be limited to, decline curve analysis, which utilized extrapolations of available historical production and pressure data.
+The remaining 15% of the proved producing reserves were estimated by analogy, or a combination of performance and analogy methods.
 The analogy method was used where there were inadequate historical performance data to establish a definitive trend and where the use of production performance data as a basis for the reserve estimates was considered to be inappropriate.
 All proved developed non-producing and undeveloped reserves were estimated by the analogy method.